Criteria:

 What is the notification process?

 Properties selected for inspection will receive a notice confirming that they are on the inspection list for the season.
-This notice lets you know that Township staff will be conducting inspections on your property at some point during the summer.
+For medium hazard properties, this notice means Township staff will complete the inspection during the summer inspection window.
+High hazard properties will be required to schedule an inspection date directly with the contracted inspection company.

-Some inspections may occur unannounced, depending on the type of inspection and site conditions.
+Some medium hazard inspections may occur without notice, depending on the type of inspection and site conditions.

 What happens if my system fails the inspection?